mirkin/pi-word-clock/docs/new_pi_setup.md

 exit 0
 ```

-If you want to start/stop this deamon from the shell use a symbolic link so it can be found on the PATH
+If you want to start/stop this deamon from the shell use a symbolic link so it
+can be found on the PATH
 ```bash
 sudo ln -s /etc/init.d/start-eyes /usr/bin/start-eyes
 ```
+####Explanation systemd
+Linux kernal PID 0 systemd PID 1 mother of all processes top or ps -e | head
+will show if you are using systemd for your init which this description covers.
+There are other initialization systems in linux though.
+We have units with name type and config file.
+8 types
+*automount
+*device
+*mount
+*path
+*service
+*snapshot
+*socket
+*target
+A **service unit** is for managing daemons a **target unit** is a group of
+other units.

 ##Symoblic Link